nationalarchives/front-end-development-guide/peer-review-template.md

 ### There is good use of appropriate ARIA roles to support native semantics

 While HTML5 provides a range of new semantic elements which are recognised by newer browsers, there is poor support (even in newer browsers) when it comes to reporting these elements to the Accessibility API.
 This, and the lack of semantics when these elements are polyfilled with JavaScript, makes ARIA an important tool.
-The HTML5 spec was updated in mid-2014 to indicate compatibility between elements and ARIA roles.
+Because the HTML5 spec was updated in mid-2014 to indicate compatibility between elements and ARIA roles, developers can see the compatibility of an element with ARIA roles, states and properties by looking up the tag within the [HTML5 specification](http://www.w3.org/TR/2014/REC-html5-20141028/) .

 Related resources are: